qiubit/luminis/backend/README.md

 For production, use `backend/cli/luminis_cli.py` which allows you to insert nodes one by one.
 To run it, you can use `./start_cli.sh` helper script available in `backend` directory.
 (It works the same way as previous helper scripts).

+## Additional configuration
+In production environment you might want to tune some parameters, such as InfluxDB port or PostgreSQL db name.
+All scripts described above use configuration files available at `backend/config`, which can be modified as needed.